Teaching Learners to Think Critically About the Planet

 Classroom Video On Demand — K-12 Schools & School Libraries

-• Curriculum-aligned video content mapped to K-12 standards, enabling educators and school librarians to embed environmental video directly into lesson sequences without sacrificing instructional rigor.
+• Curriculum-aligned video content is mapped to K-12 standards.
+It helps educators and school librarians add environmental videos to lesson sequences.
+They can do this without sacrificing instructional rigor.

-• Age-appropriate content across grade bands, making it possible to build a coherent environmental literacy progression from elementary through high school.
+• Age-appropriate content across grade bands makes it possible to build a clear environmental literacy path.
+This path can grow from elementary school through high school.

-• Content that brings environmental data to life visually — helping younger learners connect abstract scientific concepts (carbon cycles, food webs, climate systems) to observable, real-world phenomena.
+• Content that brings environmental data to life through visuals.
+It helps younger learners connect abstract scientific concepts.
+These include carbon cycles, food webs, and climate systems.
+It links these ideas to real-world, observable phenomena.

 • Historical and longitudinal footage that allows students to observe environmental change over time, a dimension of understanding that static textbook resources cannot provide.